Azure/data-landing-zone/README.md

 ## 1. Prerequisites

+@marvinbuss @AnalyticJeremy will need to see how we formulate here.
+For testing purposes as discussed we can use 1 subscription for both Data management and landing zone deployment.
+How do you think we can phrase this in the prerquisites?

 The following prerequisites are required to make this repository work:
 - At least 1 Azure subscription used as Data Landing Zone which is connected to the Data Management Subscription
 - Contributor access to the Azure subscription.

-!!If you don’t have an Azure subscription, create a free account before you begin.
+If you don’t have an Azure subscription, create a free account before you begin.
 Try the [free version of Azure](https://azure.microsoft.com/en-in/free/).

 ## 2. Create repository from a template
 TODO - add screenshots